 For whatever reason, you’ve silently talked yourself into a tizzy.
 You believe that you should be afraid, and so you are.
 This could be caused by a previous bad experience or just something you picked up from other people around you.

 Certain situations can trigger specific fears.
 You may be fine when talking with your friends and family around a table, but shake in your boots when you need to speak up in a meeting at work.
 Situational fear of public speaking strikes each person who suffers from it differently, usually related to a previous negative experience.

 Another fear in disguise

 You may not fear public speaking at all.
 Instead, you may be afraid of being judged or looking like a fool in front of others.
-Perhaps you are actually suffering from Impostor Syndrome or low self-esteem.
+Perhaps you are suffering from Impostor Syndrome or low self-esteem.
 In these cases, it is not speaking in public that scares you, but what it represents.

 Lack of skills

 It can be scary doing something for the first time.
 But this is the best way to learn speaking skills.
-You can read books and articles, watch videos and listen to lectures until the cows come home, but at some point, if you want to be a better public speaker, you are going to have to get up in front a group and speak!
+You can read books and articles, watch videos and listen to lectures until the cows come home, but at some point, if you want to be a better public speaker, you are going to have to get up in front of a group and speak!